 Sennheiser HD1 Headphones

-Last year, we picked the Sennheiser Momentum 2.0 Wireless headphones as the best wireless headphones you get, and the market agreed — they were popular enough that Sennheiser reissued the Momentums as the HD 1s.
-Same great sound, same noise cancellation that makes the roar of the subway disappear, and the same beautiful retro styling.
+Last year, we picked the Sennheiser Momentum 2.0 Wireless headphones as the best wireless headphones, and the market agreed — they were popular enough that Sennheiser reissued the Momentums as the HD 1s.
+They’ve got the same great sound and the same beautiful retro styling.
 The one difference?
 This pair is $100 off.

-Prices continue to plummet on 4K panels, thanks to fierce competition from manufacturers like Sharp.
-This 60-inch screen from Sharp isn’t top-of-the-line, but it’s 4K, supports HDR 10, and with $250 off the list price, rings up at $550.
+Prices continue to plummet on 4K panels, thanks to fierce competition from manufacturers like Samsung.
+This 58-inch screen from Samsung isn’t top-of-the-line, but it’s 4K and supports HDR 10 — and with $200 off the list price, it rings up to a cool $598.
 Seeing this much TV for this little money just didn’t happen a year ago.

 Samsung 4K Ultra HD TVs